NFTs-for-Humanity/OpenNFT/README.md

 time.
 This would mean that the earlier you donate, the more money you can make.
 It would be the same as investing in humanity.
 That is a complete utopia that NFTs can bring to reality!

+NFTs are a new technology that allows humanity to turn any resource that has any intrinsic value in it and trade it in a free market where there are people willing to buy those commodities and people willing to speculate over these commodities.

 This is the vision, the goal and the dream of the NFTs for Humanity project and we here invite any human being on the planet to contribute to make this dream